Gleethos/neureka/docs/markdown/extending_neureka.md

 plus.setAlgorithm(new MyAdditionAlgorithm());
 ```
 For further details take a look at the `Algorithm` documentation
-as well as the current implementations located in `neureka.backend.standard.*`
+as well as the current implementations located in `neureka.backend.main.*`